Superlinear free-discontinuity models: relaxation and phase-field approximation: Introduction

 {For the precise set of assumptions on $\Psi$ we refer to Section~\ref{ss:data}.
-For the sake of simplicity, in this introduction we only consider the case in which the $q$-recession function $\Psi_\infty$ of $\Psi$ satisf{ies} the so-called projection property (see \eqref{e:Psiinfty} for the definition of $\Psi_\infty$), namely
+For the sake of simplicity, in this introduction we only consider the case in which the $q$-recession function $\Psi_\infty$ of $\Psi$ satisfies the so-called projection property (see \eqref{e:Psiinfty} for the definition of $\Psi_\infty$), namely

 {For example, consider for $n=m=2$ and $\alpha>0$ the functions